Coeliac disease

 Diagnosis is typically made by a combination of blood antibody tests and intestinal biopsies, helped by specific genetic testing.
-Making the diagnosis is not always straightforward.
+Diagnosis is not always straightforward.
 About 10% of the time, the autoantibodies in the blood are negative, and many people have only minor intestinal changes with normal villi.
 People may have severe symptoms and they may be investigated for years before a diagnosis is achieved.
 As a result of screening, the diagnosis is increasingly being made in people who have no symptoms.
-Evidence regarding the effects of screening, however, is not sufficient to determine its usefulness.
-While the disease is caused by a permanent intolerance to gluten proteins, it is distinct from wheat allergy, which is much more rare.
+Evidence regarding the effects of screening, however, is as of 2017, insufficient to determine its usefulness.
+While the disease is caused by a permanent intolerance to gluten proteins, it is distinct from wheat allergy, which is much rarer.

 The only known effective treatment is a strict lifelong gluten-free diet, which leads to recovery of the intestinal lining (mucous membrane), improves symptoms, and reduces the risk of developing complications in most people.
 If untreated, it may result in cancers such as intestinal lymphoma, and a slightly increased risk of early death.
 Rates vary between different regions of the world, from as few as 1 in 300 to as many as 1 in 40, with an average of between 1 in 100 and 1 in 170 people.
 It is estimated that 80% of cases remain undiagnosed, usually because of minimal or absent gastrointestinal complaints and lack of knowledge of symptoms and diagnostic criteria.
 Coeliac disease is slightly more common in women than in men.

 Signs and symptoms

-The classic symptoms of untreated coeliac disease include pale, loose, or greasy stools (steatorrhoea), and weight loss or failure to gain weight.
-Other common symptoms may be subtle or primarily occur in organs other than the bowel itself.
-It is also possible to have coeliac disease without any of the classic symptoms at all.
-This has been shown to comprise at least 43% of presentations in children.
-Further, many adults with subtle disease may only present with fatigue, anaemia or low bone mass.
-Many undiagnosed individuals who consider themselves asymptomatic are in fact not, but rather have become accustomed to living in a state of chronically compromised health.
-Indeed, after starting a gluten-free diet and subsequent improvement becomes evident, such individuals are often able to retrospectively recall and recognise prior symptoms of their untreated disease that they had mistakenly ignored.
+Coeliac disease causes a wide range of symptoms and complications that can involve several different organs.
+The presentation of coeliac disease can be classified as classic, non-classic, and subclinical.
+Classic coeliac disease is commonly seen in young children, but can affect any age group, and is characterized by malabsorption manifesting as diarrhoea, weight loss, and failure to thrive.
+Non-classic coeliac disease is seen more often in adults and symptoms primarily manifest outside of the intestine (extraintestinal).
+Many undiagnosed individuals who consider themselves asymptomatic are, in fact, not, but rather have become accustomed to living in a state of chronically compromised health.
+After starting a gluten-free diet and subsequent improvement becomes evident, such individuals are often able to retrospectively recall and recognise prior symptoms of their untreated disease that they had mistakenly ignored.